webmenedzser/billingo-for-craft-commerce/README.md

     - Block ID
     - Unit Type string
     - Invoice Volume
+    - **NEW!** Map your Craft Commerce gateways to Billingo Payment Methods.
+    - **NEW!** Override some of your default settings (Due Days & Invoice Type) for your payment gateways.
 - Support for Project Config

 ## Configuring Billingo for Craft Commerce